cloudberrydb/cloudberrydb-site/docs/manage-roles-and-permissions.md

 ---
-title: Manage Roles and Privileges
+title: Manage Roles and Permissions
 ---

-# Manage Roles and Privileges in Cloudberry Database
+# Manage Roles and Permissions in Cloudberry Database

 The Cloudberry Database authorization mechanism stores roles and permissions to access database objects in the database and is administered using SQL statements or command-line utilities.